 Getting on the same page as your spouse about your adoption and parenthood goals so that you’re equally committed to the adoption process before you proceed.

 Learning about how to have a post-adoption relationship with your child’s birth family, and releasing expectations that comes with having a biological relationship with your child.

 Staying committed to and excited about adoption despite challenges, which is the best indicator of a successful adoption for both adoptive and expectant parents

-Do you meet the qualifications for adoption in Colorado?
+Do you meet our agency's qualifications for adoption in Colorado?
 Call 1-800-ADOPTION to find out now, or request free adoption information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.